Frequently Asked Questions

 Be sure to include a header on each page with your book title on the left and your name on the right.
 On the synopsis, please include a title page with your full name, address, phone number, and email.

-Depending upon the length of the book and the house’s current production schedule, your book could be published anywhere from two to ten months after acceptance.
+Depending upon the length of the book and the house’s current production schedule, your book could be published anywhere from two to twelve months after acceptance.
 (Some long-lead acquisitions or books bought on proposal may be published a year or more after acceptance, but never without explicit author permission.)

-Most novellas require roughly four months to produce, and most novels require roughly eight months to produce.
+Most novellas require roughly five months to produce, and most novels require roughly eight months to produce.
 In almost all cases, we will have your cover art and advance reader copies (ARCs) ready at least a month in advance of your release date so you and we can solicit early reviews and promote with ease.
-In many cases, we have ARCs ready three to four months in advance of your release date for submission to long-lead review sites like Romance Times and Library Journal, though doing so will of course will lengthen the overall lead time between acceptance and publication.
+In many cases, we have ARCs ready three to five months in advance of your release date for submission to long-lead review sites like Romance Times and Library Journal, though doing so will of course will lengthen the overall lead time between acceptance and publication.

 A manuscript goes through many stages to become a published book.
 First, your manuscript is assigned to the appropriate developmental editor (DE).
 The DE may make suggestions for some pretty significant changes—or, if the book is very clean, the changes may be minor.
 Expect this process to take one to three months, depending on the length of the book, the number and significance of edits required, the speed at which the author is able to return those edits to the editor, and the editor's schedule.